 Woods Hole SEA Semester (Sea Education Association, Woods Hole, MA)

-Spend a semester (fall or spring, 12 weeks) or a summer (8 weeks) studying oceanography, maritime studies and boat operations in Woods Hole (Cape Cod) and learning to sail and carry out oceanographic research on a working cruise aboard a tall ship in the Atlantic (SSV Corwith Cramer) or Pacific Ocean (SSV Robert C. Seamans).
-Academic credit (17 cr. in fall or spring; 12 cr. in summer) will be directly applied to a student’s URI transcript.
+Spend a semester (fall or spring) or a summer studying oceanography, maritime studies, and boat operations in Woods Hole (Cape Cod) and learning to sail and carry out oceanographic research on a working cruise aboard a tall ship in the Atlantic (SSV Corwith Cramer) or Pacific Ocean (SSV Robert C. Seamans).
+Academic credit will be directly applied to a student’s URI transcript.
 SEA representatives are on campus periodically to speak to prospective students.
 All students must arrange a short interview with URI’s SEA faculty advisor prior to starting the application process through the Office of International Education.

 URI courses for Ocean Exploration Semester: